Prosecutor General defers move on Kuopio botched circumcision case

 However, the influx of Muslim immigrants, many of whom cannot afford the services of private doctors, has changed the situation.

-In March, the Ministry of Social Affairs and Health sent a letter to Finland's university hospitals urging public health facilities to perform the religiously-mandated operations as a way of averting back-alley circumcisions.
+In March, the External link inistry of Social Affairs and Health sent a letter to Finland's university hospitals urging public health facilities to perform the religiously-mandated operations as a way of averting back-alley circumcisions.

-The Oulu University Hospital has provided circumcision services for years.
-The university hospitals of Helsinki, Kuopio, Tampere, and Turku refuse to perform circumcisions for non-medical reasons.
+External link The Oulu University Hospital has provided circumcision services for years.
+The university hospitals of External link Helsinki, External link Kuopio, Tampere, and External link Turku refuse to perform circumcisions for non-medical reasons.

 Citation: